Housing Tides: Frequently Asked Questions

 What is the geographic scope of Tides?

-Housing Tides currently reflects the U.S. housing and home building industry based on analyses of over 50 national news sources.
-In development is “Tides Local,” which will dig deeper into local markets by leveraging information from the Tides Housing Index and economic data, as well as an analysis of local news sources.
+Housing Tides currently reflects the U.S. housing and home building industry based on analyses of over 90 news sources.
+The Housing Tides Index and market analysis covers the top 41 building markets in the U.S. In development is “Tides Local,” which will dig deeper into local markets by leveraging information from the Tides Housing Index and economic data, as well as an analysis of local news sources.

 Subscription Costs and Access